nottelbox/wizard-assistant/README.md

 # To Dos and Ideas

--Limit maximum amount of rounds and give a final view after completing a whole match -Enable the restart of a game
+- Limit maximum amount of rounds and give a final view after completing a whole match
+- Enable the restart of a game
--Fix indentation of numbers in the dashboard -individual sites for different clients, each for one player
+- Fix indentation of numbers in the dashboard
+- individual sites for different clients, each for one player